Marne-la-Vallée bus network: Last years of Pep's

 In 2017, the organizing authority Île-de-France Mobilités (ex-STIF), having just refreshed its identity, opted for a strong communication called "Transport Revolution in Île-de-France", then "Grand Paris des Buses".
 It concerns, among other things, the improvement of more than 150 bus lines distributed within the networks located in the outer suburbs.
 It was from this date that the pink bus livery characteristic of the Pep's brand was abandoned, in favor of the blue livery of Île-de-France Mobilités, now common to all bus networks in the Île-de-France region.

 In 2018, the new northern bus station was inaugurated with nine new platforms, doubling its capacity.
 While the southern bus station, located on Avenue Paul Séramy, opens to the public on July 1, 2019, to accommodate the new line 47 of the network.

-Until the opening to the competition and his renaming to Marne-la-Vallée, many lines were created, reorganized, folded or transferred to Disneyland Paris privates shuttles.
+Until the opening to the competition and his renaming to Marne-la-Vallée, many lines were created, restructured, disbanded or transferred to Disneyland Paris privates shuttles.